chiehwun/2021-NCKU_ORA/README.md

 ## Experiment

-We reproduce parts of the paper [[5]](#5-y-cheng-c-li-s-li-z-li-motion-planning-of-redundant-manipulator-with-variable-joint-velocity-limit-based-on-beetle-antennae-search-algorithm--in-ieee-access-vol-8-pp-138788-138799-2020).
+We reproduce parts of the expiriments in paper [[5]](#5-y-cheng-c-li-s-li-z-li-motion-planning-of-redundant-manipulator-with-variable-joint-velocity-limit-based-on-beetle-antennae-search-algorithm--in-ieee-access-vol-8-pp-138788-138799-2020).

 ### Our Model